magicdawn/unocss-merge/README.md

   - ❌ [Variant Group](https://unocss.dev/transformers/variant-group) U should setup [Variant group transformer](https://unocss.dev/transformers/variant-group)
   - ❌ [Shortcuts](https://unocss.dev/config/shortcuts) are not recongized
   - ❌ complex shorthand: I don't recall any example in my mind
-- `color:opacity`
-  - ❌ `bg-red:10`, ✅ `bg-red/10`
-  - `color:opacity` looks like a variant, this library can not distinguish it from a variant, use `color/opacity` instead.
-  - I love UnoCSS's flexibility, but here It's too flexible :)

 ## Changelog